MicrosoftDocs/win32/desktop-src/WmiSdk/connecting-to-wmi-on-a-remote-computer.md

 ---
-Description: 'Describes how scripts, applications, and providers can establish connections to WMI on remote computers to obtain data or control hardware and software.'
+Description: Describes how scripts, applications, and providers can establish connections to WMI on remote computers to obtain data or control hardware and software.
 audience: developer
-author: 'REDMOND\\markl'
+author: REDMOND\\markl
-manager: 'REDMOND\\markl'
+manager: REDMOND\\markl
-ms.assetid: '16b00ee3-f721-4912-9e8e-2fdbc897a813'
+ms.assetid: 16b00ee3-f721-4912-9e8e-2fdbc897a813
-ms.prod: 'windows-server-dev'
+ms.prod: windows-server-dev
-ms.technology: 'windows-management-instrumentation'
+ms.technology: windows-management-instrumentation
 ms.tgt_platform: multiple
-title: Connecting to WMI on a Remote Computer
+title: Connecting to WMI on a Remote Computer ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
 ---

 # Connecting to WMI on a Remote Computer